· 4 min read

 • Origin: A US restaurant label for the traditional Mexican street taco

 On an American menu the words "street taco" are a promise about what the kitchen will leave off.
 The phrase tells a diner the cook is reaching for the small soft corn taco eaten standing at a stand in Mexico, not the knife-and-fork combination plate of yellow cheese and shredded iceberg that ran American Mexican food for a long stretch.
-It names the dish by its restraint.
-A street taco is two small corn tortillas, a modest amount of a single seasoned meat, raw onion and cilantro, one salsa, and a squeeze of lime, and the label exists precisely to draw a line away from everything that menu would otherwise pile on.
-The traditional Mexican street taco transposed into a US dining room, with the name doing the explaining.
+A street taco is two small corn tortillas, a modest amount of a single seasoned meat, raw onion and cilantro, one salsa, and a squeeze of lime, and the label exists to draw a line away from everything that menu would otherwise pile on.
+The interesting part is that in the United States this restrained object has a fairly precise birthplace, and it is not Mexico but a curb in East Los Angeles.

-The label itself carries a small honesty problem worth naming.
-In Mexico the thing it describes is simply a taco, eaten on the street, with no qualifier needed; the word "street" is an Americanism that turns an everyday object into a marketed category, and it occasionally gets stuck onto builds that are not especially traditional at all.
-The term is a useful signal of intent and a real description of a restrained build, but it is a US menu convention rather than a Mexican one, and reading it as an authenticity guarantee rather than a marketing promise is the common mistake.
+Which exposes the small honesty problem in the name.
+In Mexico the thing is simply a taco, eaten on the street, the word "street" entirely unnecessary; the qualifier is an Americanism that turns an everyday object into a marketed category, and it occasionally gets stuck onto builds that are not especially traditional.
+The phrase is a genuine signal of intent and a real description of a restrained build, but it is a US menu convention rather than a Mexican one, and reading it as a guarantee of authenticity rather than a promise about restraint is the common mistake.

 An American label for an old Mexican object

-The object the term points at is ancient and undated; the label is recent and American.
-The taco itself has no inventor and a documentary record that only catches up to the form in the nineteenth century, with maize ground into masa in Mesoamerica for thousands of years before anyone wrote down a word for the folded result.
-The small soft corn taco eaten standing on a street is the baseline of that tradition, not a modern style, which is exactly why the American qualifier can claim to be reaching back toward something older than the plate it rejects.
+The object is ancient and the label is recent.
+Maize was ground into masa across Mesoamerica for thousands of years before any document caught up to the folded result, and the written record only reaches the taco in the nineteenth century.
+The small soft corn taco eaten standing on a street is the baseline of that tradition rather than a modern style, which is exactly what lets the American qualifier claim to be reaching back past the cheese-and-iceberg plate toward something older.

-The qualifier itself is a relatively recent retail convention rather than a dish with a birthday.
-"Street taco" hardened as an American menu term distinguishing the small-corn build from the Tex-Mex plate as that older Americanized style lost ground to more traditional Mexican cooking in US restaurants.
-There is no first menu to canonize and no founder to name.
-The hard dates in the story belong to the food and not the phrase: the Martínez taco truck of 1974 and the five hundred Southern California loncheras counted by 1987, decades before the word "street" was hung on the result.
+The qualifier itself came last and has no founding date.
+"Street taco" hardened as an American retail term as the older Tex-Mex combination plate lost ground in US restaurants to more traditional Mexican cooking, and there is no first menu to canonize and no person to credit for the phrase.
+The hard dates in the story belong to the food, not the words: the converted ice cream truck of 1974 and the courtroom fight of 2008 and 2009, both decades before "street" was hung on the result.

 Read next